Enrolment

 Consider course re-enrolments and learner EFTS consumption

-Similarly, consider a learner’s course re-enrolments before you enroll them in a further programme.
+Similarly, consider a learner’s course re-enrolments before you enrol them in a further programme.
 Where a learner does not complete a course successfully and you re-enrol them and claim funding, they consume additional EFTS towards their entitlements.

 Youth Guarantee process